 In 1994, Roger Ebert published a small book entitled, ” Ebert’s Little Movie Glossary: A Compendium of Movie Clichés, Stereotypes, Obligatory Scenes, Hackneyed Formulas, Shopworn Conventions, and Outdated Archetypes “.
-This wonderful compilation, which unfortunately is currently out-of-print, reveals and brings together many of the movie formulas that we have come to accept over the years.
-These include:
+This wonderful compilation reveals and brings together many of the movie formulas that we have come to accept over the years.

 An expletive used by knowledgeable film buffs during any chase scene involving a foreign or ethnic locale, reflecting their certainty that a fruit cart will be overturned during the chase, and an angry peddler will run into the middle of the street to shake his fist at the hero’s departing vehicle.

 In any horror film involving a human transforming into a monster, the hero never has to explain to the police the naked dead human body that is left after he has killed the monster.
 This despite the fact that no one in authority ever believes in the monster in the first place.